GF2++

 class BitSpan

-A bit_span is a non-owning view of contiguous bits stored in some underlying store of unsigned Words.
+A bit_span is a non-owning view of contiguous bits in a bit-store.

 class BitVec